dai-motoki/zoltraak/README_EN.md

 │   └── hirokichi.md
 └── softdb: Soft DB

-memo: Want to include an experimental system to benchmark all items in the setting directory
+memo: Want to include an experimental system to benchmark all items in the grimoires directory

 ```